BuzzFeedNews/nics-firearm-background-checks/README.md

 > The FBI’s background check numbers come with caveats: As seen in the late February-early March 2014 bubble, many checks are for concealed carry permits, not actual gun sales.
 Kentucky runs a new check on each concealed carry license holder each month.
 And of course, the FBI’s numbers don’t include private gun sales, many of which do not require a background check.
 A forthcoming study conducted by Harvard researchers [found that roughly 40 percent](http://www.thetrace.org/2015/10/private-sale-loophole-background-check-harvard-research/) of respondents had acquired their most recent firearm without going through a background check.
 Despite those vagaries, the FBI’s NICS numbers are widely accepted as the best proxy for total gun sales in a given time period.

+## Additional Resources

+- [NICS Federal Firearms Licensee Manual](https://www.fbi.gov/about-us/cjis/nics/federal-firearms-licensees/ffl-manual), which details the history and rules of the background-check program.

+- [NICS Participation Map](https://www.fbi.gov/about-us/cjis/nics/general-information/participation-map), which "depicts each state's level of participation with the NICS."

 ## Run The Parser Yourself